2002–03 Golden State Warriors season

-Following the season, Arenas signed as a free agent with the Washington Wizards, while Jamison and Danny Fortson were both traded to the Dallas Mavericks, Bob Sura was dealt to the Detroit Pistons, Boykins signed as a free agent with the Denver Nuggets, and Chris Mills retired.
+The Warriors finished 21st in the NBA in home-game attendance, with an attendance of 634,935 at The Arena in Oakland during the regular season.
+Following the season, Arenas signed as a free agent with the Washington Wizards after two seasons with the Warriors, while Jamison and Danny Fortson were both traded to the Dallas Mavericks, after Jamison spent five seasons with the Warriors, Sura was traded to the Detroit Pistons, Boykins signed as a free agent with the Denver Nuggets, and Chris Mills retired.

-For the season, the team added side panels to their uniforms, which remained in use until 2010.
+For the season, the Warriors redesigned their uniforms by adding side panels to their jerseys and shorts; these uniforms would remain in use until 2010.